qctrl/.github/CONTRIBUTING.md

 ### First-party

 "First-party" refers to the [Q-CTRL coding standards](#q-ctrl-coding-standards).
-The Q-CTRL coding standards exist to clarify standards that are not defined in the coding standards of the third-party software or language you are using.
+The Q-CTRL coding standards exist to specify standards that are not defined in the coding standards of the third-party software or language you are using.

 ## Language standards